 Each line of the spectrum corresponds to a light of definite wavelength.
 The entire spectrum consists of six series of lines each series, known after their discovery as the Lyman, Balmer, Paschen, Brackett, Pfund and Humphrey series.
 The wavelength of all these series can be expressed by a single formula which is attributed to Rydberg.

-[Note: All lines in the visible region are of Balmer series but reverse is not true i.e. all Balmer lines will not fall in visible region]
+“Note: All lines in the visible region are from the Balmer series but the reverse is not true i.e. all Balmer lines will not fall in visible regions.”

 As discussed earlier, the above pattern of lines in the atomic spectrum is characteristic of hydrogen.
-Explanation for hydrogen spectrum by Bohr’s theory
+Explanation of hydrogen spectrum by Bohr’s theory

-According to the Bohr’s theory electron neither emits nor absorbs energy as long as it stays in a particular orbit.
+According to the Bohr’s theory electron neither emits nor absorbs energy as long as they stay in a particular orbit.

 During each jump, energy is emitted in the form of a photon of light of definite wavelength or frequency.
 The frequency of the photon of light thus emitted depends upon the energy difference of the two energy levels concerned and is given by